queelius/digistar/docs/design-doc.md

 To manage large-scale simulations, we distribute the computational load across multiple servers.
 Each server manages a distinct region of the toroidal space, and these regions communicate to ensure seamless simulation across boundaries.

 #### Structure of the Network
-We organize the servers in an \(M \times N \times O\) grid reflecting the toroidal structure.
+We organize the servers in an $M \times N \times O$ grid reflecting the toroidal structure.
 For illustration, consider a 3x3x2 grid:

 **Bottom Layer:**